 The UCLA MD-PhD Undergraduate Summer Fellowship Program is an initiative aimed at expanding diversity in the physician-scientist workforce by exposing undergraduates from under-represented and disadvantaged backgrounds to this vibrant career pathway.
-During an 8-week summer fellowship running from July until September, fellows will conduct exciting biomedical research in a laboratory at UCLA.
+During a 10-week summer fellowship running from July until September, fellows will conduct exciting biomedical research in a laboratory at UCLA.

 About the Fellowship